 Operational research is all about helping people to understand complex problems, achieving the best outcomes and making the best use of public money.
 It provides flexible techniques that can be applied to a variety of problems, from discussions and logical problem structuring through to analysing statistics and building predictive models.
 It is especially useful to conduct ‘what if’ analyses, to help policy-makers evaluate different policy options.

-Defra has made extensive use of GI to support the development and delivery of its policies, as well as underpinning the communication of the impact of those policies to a wide variety of audiences.
-Defra is one of the leading users of GI in government and has been at the forefront of a number of innovative developments using geographic information systems.
+Defra makes extensive use of geospatial data to support the development, monitoring and delivery of its policies, as well as underpinning the communication of the impact of those policies to a wide variety of audiences.
+Defra is one of the leading users of geospatial data in government and has been at the forefront of a number of innovative developments using geographic information systems (GIS).

 Defra makes a substantial investment in commissioning, assessing and using evidence to inform policy and it is important to ensure that evidence is fit for purpose.

 Defra uses peer review of selected evidence proposals and outputs to help ensure the evidence it funds is good quality and fit-for-purpose.

 The Joint Code of Practice for Research (JCoPR) sets out standards for the quality of science and the quality of research processes that contractors who carry out research on behalf of Defra, and other signatory organisations, must follow.